What exactly is included in the race fee?

 What kind of bike do you recommend for this race?

 The ideal bike is most likely a rigid 29er with 2.0″+ tyres with mountain bike gearing.
 You would also be OK on a modern gravel bike with some 650b and around 2.0″ tyres.
 You could technically do it on skinnier tyres but it would be tougher.
 It would mainly be in terms of comfort with long days in the saddle that it’ll be hard on you.
 The roads vary from hard pack gravel to some pretty rough stuff and washboard.
-It’s going to be interesting to see what setups people will turn up with on race day.

 Why race it?
 It sounds like a nice tour.